CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/unsupported_plugins.md

 We cannot provide comprehensive information about why we are not supporting a given plugin.
 Information about select plugins is as follows:

+**ClassifyPixelsUNET**: ClassifyPixelsUNET is a pixel classifier for background/object edge/object body.
+As far as we are aware, other deep learning  based plugins that we do currently support (such as RunCellpose) work better.
 **DeclumpObjects**: DeclumpObjects will split objects based on a seeded watershed method.
 Functionality from this module was [added into CellProfiler](https://github.com/CellProfiler/CellProfiler/pull/4397) in the Watershed module as of CellProfiler 4.2.0.